The Ghosts of Deadman's Pond

 The Indian Spirit of Deadman's Pond

-It is believed that the old Indian's spirit seeks vengeance upon the living, and is responsible for many of the drownings that have occurred in the pond, grabbing hold of unsuspecting swimmers and pulling them beneath the water's surface, and holding them there as they flail and kick, and gasp their last breath.
-Or reaching out from the depths below and grabbing hold of those who chance to walk too close to the water's edge, and pulling them in to their deaths.
+It is believed that the old Indian's spirit seeks vengeance upon the living, and is responsible for many of the drownings that have occurred in the pond.
+Some stories tell of a ghostly hand that grabs hold of unsuspecting swimmers and pulls them beneath the water's surface and holds them there as they flail and kick, and gasp their last breath.
+Still others describe spectral hands reaching out from the depths below and grabbing hold of those who chance to walk too close to the water's edge, pulling them in to their deaths.

 Guardian of a Pirate's Treasure